-Restructuring & Insolvency Comparative Guide - - Cyprus
+Restructuring & Insolvency Comparative Guide

 (c) Shareholders of the debtor

-Liquidation: Only in the event of an MVL do the shareholders have any say over the exercise of the liquidator's powers.
-For example, where the whole or part of the business is proposed to be sold to another company, the liquidator may proceed with the sanction of a special resolution, giving him or her the authority to enter into the transaction.
+Liquidation: In the event of an MVL where the whole or part of the business is proposed to be sold to another company, the liquidator may proceed with the sanction of a special resolution, giving him or her the authority to enter into the transaction.

-In the event of a CVL and compulsory winding-up, the shareholders may nominate a liquidator, but the decision of the creditors prevails.
+In the event of a CVL and compulsory winding-up, the shareholders may appoint a liquidator during a duly convened meeting of members, but the decision of the creditors prevails.
 In all liquidations, any proceeds that remain following distribution to all creditors are distributed to the shareholders subject to the rights attached to their shares.

 Receivership: The shareholders have no power or say over the actions of or appointment of the receiver.